Codecademy/docs/content/general/concepts/what-is-firebase/what-is-firebase.md

 Firebase is a cloud computing and app development platform hosted by Google.

-Firebase was founded in 2011 as Envovle, a start-up which developed API's for embedded chat services in websites.
+It was founded in 2011 as Envovle, a startup which developed APIs for embedded chat services in websites.
 Google acquired Firebase in 2014 and has further developed the services offered by the platform, some of which now include:

 - Authentication
 - ML Kit